awslabs/aws-sdk-swift/reference/0.x/AWSCodeDeploy/CodeDeployClient.md

 ### `putLifecycleEventHookExecutionStatus(input:completion:)`

 Sets the result of a Lambda validation function.
 The function validates lifecycle hooks during a deployment that uses the AWS Lambda or Amazon ECS compute platform.
 For AWS Lambda deployments, the available lifecycle hooks are BeforeAllowTraffic and AfterAllowTraffic.
 For Amazon ECS deployments, the available lifecycle hooks are BeforeInstall, AfterInstall, AfterAllowTestTraffic, BeforeAllowTraffic, and AfterAllowTraffic.
 Lambda validation functions return Succeeded or Failed.
-For more information, see <a href="https:​//docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda">AppSpec 'hooks' Section for an AWS Lambda Deployment  and <a href="https:​//docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-ecs">AppSpec 'hooks' Section for an Amazon ECS Deployment.
+For more information, see [AppSpec 'hooks' Section for an AWS Lambda Deployment ](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda) and [AppSpec 'hooks' Section for an Amazon ECS Deployment](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-ecs).

 ``` swift
 public func putLifecycleEventHookExecutionStatus(input: PutLifecycleEventHookExecutionStatusInput, completion: @escaping (ClientRuntime.SdkResult<PutLifecycleEventHookExecutionStatusOutputResponse, PutLifecycleEventHookExecutionStatusOutputError>) -> Void)